Policy Title Welfare of Community (Amnesty)

 Reviewed Date: 9/22/23

-Last Revised and Effective Date of Revision: June 2023 (pending Board approval)
+Last Revised and Effective Date of Revision: June 2023

-The health and safety of every student at Siena College is of utmost importance.
-Siena College recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to discrimination, harassment, domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
+The health and safety of every student at Siena University is of utmost importance.
+Siena University recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to discrimination, harassment, domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.

 This policy may also be applied, but not limited to: alcohol or drug related incidents, or situations of vandalism and damage.
-The policy only applies to the College’s Student Code of Conduct and has no status in other jurisdictions such as local or state courts.
+The policy only applies to the University’s Student Code of Conduct and has no status in other jurisdictions such as local or state courts.